-Buying a used car from a dealer or trader is really easy to buy compared to privately because we should have excellent car knowledge.
+Buying a used car from a dealer or trader is really easy to buy compared to privately because we should have excellent car knowledge and to get more details read our used car buying guides.
 A trader can range from a solo person buying and selling cars to a franchised dealer selling new and nearly new vehicles.

 The main difference between trader and dealer is the preparation and after-sale support.

 Buying a car from the dealer will bump up your cost due to their vast business setup.

 Buying a car from a trader will reduce higher upfront costs.
 But there are more possibilities to hide the car’s actual condition, which costs you more to repair your vehicle.